MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 11. Click **Publish** at the top right and wait for the publishing to complete.

-12. If the edit view opened in a new tab, close the tab.
+12. If the edit view opened in a new browser tab or window, close it.
 Otherwise, click **Back** at the top left of the screen.
 You should now be back to the Visit entity Forms Tab.